bpanthi977/safehouse-plus/docs/ui_03_path.md

 [meta] default metadata-only
 ```

-When a default row is overridden, it appears in `Changes from default`.
+When a default row is overridden to a state different from its default, it appears in `Changes from default`.
 Pressing `D` on that row removes the override and restores the default state.

 When a user rule reaches `[off]`, it stays visible in `User path rules`.
 It is removed only by pressing `D`.